DefinetlyNotAI/Repo_Template/CONTRIBUTING.md

 - **Issues**: Use GitHub issues for bug reports and feature requests.
 Keep the discussion focused and relevant.
 - **Pull Requests**: Use pull requests to propose changes.
 Be prepared to discuss your changes and address any feedback.

-If you have any questions or need further clarification, please feel free to contact us at Nirt_12023@outlook.com.
+If you have any questions or need further clarification, please feel free to contact us at YOUR_EMAIL.

 Thank you for your contributions!